Many truck accidents happen simply because the truck driver was following too closely to the traffic in front of them.

 A large percentage of semi-truck accidents occur because the truck driver fails to maintain a safe following distance, given the conditions on the roadway.
-It is no secret that 18-wheelers take much longer to stop than passenger car pickup trucks.
+It is no secret that 18-wheelers take much longer to stop than passenger cars.
 For that reason, semi-trucks or tractor-trailers should follow a safe distance between the big rig and the traffic ahead.
 At highway speeds, the big truck will take approximately one-third longer to come to a stop than a car.
 This leads to rear-end crashes.

 The problem is heightened when weather conditions or road conditions are adverse.

 The Federal Motor Carrier Safety Regulations under Section 392.14 provide that a commercial motor vehicle shall be driven with extreme caution when confronted with adverse conditions such as ice, fog, mist, or rain that adversely affect visibility or traction.
-The regulations also require a truck driver to reduce his speed when confronted with adverse conditions that affect visibility or traction.
+The regulations also require a truck driver to reduce their speed when confronted with adverse conditions that affect visibility or traction.

-A prudent trucker should operate his vehicle to allow a sufficient, safe following distance between the vehicle in front of the truck to allow the truck to come to a safe stop without impacting the vehicle in front of them should an emergency develop.
-In other words, when you know your truck takes much longer to stop the vehicles in front of you, you should allow extra distance between the vehicles.
+A prudent trucker should operate their vehicle to allow a sufficient, safe following distance between the vehicle in front of the truck to allow the truck to come to a safe stop without impacting the vehicle in front of them should an emergency develop.
+In other words, when you know your truck takes much longer to stop than the vehicles in front of you, you should allow extra distance between the vehicles.

 Call Us for a No Obligation Consultation Toll-Free at 1-866-758-4529